Mk1806/alx-system_engineering-devops/0x01-shell_permissions/README.md

 14 - A script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
 15 - A script that changes the owner and the group owner of hello to vincent and staff respectively 16 - A script that changes the owner of the file hello to betty only if its owned by the user guillaume.
+17 - A script that will play the StarWars IV episode in the terminal